woj-tek/petozoltan.github.io/_posts/2016-08-24-clean-code-introduction.md

   - Methods are the simplest abstraction
 - Turn on warnings

-Make it final or abstract
+Make methods final

+_From the Effective Java book: Design and document for inheritance or else prohibit it_

 - Overriding of implemented methods is forbidden
 - Fragile code